 In the 2010 Midterms the statistical evidence indicates that many elections for House, Senate, and Governor, were stolen.
 The Wisconsin True Vote Model contains worksheets for Supreme Court and Recall elections.
 A serious analyst can run them and see why it is likely that they were stolen.

-Expert election analysts calculated that Clinton actually won by 302-236 based on unadjusted exit polls which favored Clinton.
+In 2016 election analysts calculated that Clinton actually won by 292-246 based strictly on the unadjusted exit polls which favored Clinton.
 They focused on four states that Trump won: WI, NC, MI and PA.
 The analysts assumed that the exit polls were fairly conducted – just like they had been in the past.
-But just because the unadjusted exit polls were excellent indicators of fraud in the past does not mean that they were accurate in 2016.
-The media was in the tank for Clinton, the establishment candidate.
-In both the pre-election and exit polls, the Democratic Party-ID affiliation and corresponding vote share was inflated at the expense of Independents.
-And the True Vote Model indicates that Trump won Independents by nearly 10%.
+But Trump won the post election True Vote model by 48.5-44.3% with 351-187 EV

-The unadjusted polls were the impetus for recounting MI, WI and PA.
-But why recount only states that Trump narrowly won?
-What about the states that he narrowly lost: NV, MN, NM, CO, NH
+But why only recount states that Trump narrowly won?
+What about states he narrowly lost: NV, MN, NM, CO, NH?

-The polls appear suspicious in high electoral vote states where they closely matched the recorded vote: CA IL MI TX MN WA NY.
+The uadjusted polls also appear suspicious in states where they closely matched the recorded vote: CA IL MI TX MN WA NY.
 Clinton’s CA margin exceeded Obama’s in 2012 by an implausible 7%.
-An unknown number of illegals were encouraged to vote by Obama.
+Illegals were encouraged to vote by Obama.

 Election Model Forecast; Post-election True Vote Model

 1988-2008 State and National Presidential True Vote Model